EDIUS-Editor/PySceneDetect_To_EDIUS/README.md

 2. **JSON_to_EDIUS_FCP7XML.py**: A graphical user interface (GUI) for converting JSON files into XML files with a specific structure required by EDIUS Video Editing software.

 3. **NEW CMD_SceneDetect_to_EDIUS_FCP7XML.py** This Python script can be run by Command Line or BAT file.
-It runs PySceneDetect SceneDetect creates scene-cut data in a CSV file, the script then extracts the scene-cut data from the CSV file and uses FFMPEG to extract detailed metadata from the video file.
+It runs PySceneDetect SceneDetect to extract scene-cut data in a CSV file, the script then extracts the scene-cut data from the CSV file and uses FFMPEG to extract detailed metadata from the video file.
 It then combines this information into a JSON structure.
 Then finally it reads the JSON file and creates an XML file with a specific structure required by EDIUS Video Editing software.

 ### Features